thmsndk/Raft-InventoryTweaks/Readme.md

 # Features
 - Replace broken items in your hotbar with a spare from your inventory
+- Shows the total amount in all storages of an item when you hover over it

 # Default Raft Features
 - Z sorts your inventory